CentralFloridaAttorney/dataspoon/README.md

 ### dbtool.DBTool()

+DBTool has a default database and table.
 DBTool stores data in rows where a column named link_key is used to identify the row during future references.
-The values in the row are primarily accessed using the link_key.
+The values in the row are as key/value pairs.

-DBTool has a default database and table.
 For example, you can set and get a key/value pair to ('ala'/'kazam') in a row that is referenced by the link_key ('xyzzy'):
 ````
 DBTool().put('xyzzy', 'ala', 'kazam')
 value = DBTool().get('xyzzy', 'ala')